 The Doctrine of Impossibility Applies to Contracts Containing Terms That Were Impossible When a Purported Contract Was Made; However, Where Terms Are Impossible the Terms of Invalid and Unenforceable.
 A Contract With Terms That Become Impossible Differs and Is Known As a Frustrated Contract.

-A Helpful Guide For How to Determine and Understand When a Contract Is Impossible to Perform and Therefore Unenforceable
+Understanding What Happens When a Contract Is Impossible to Perform and Becomes Unenforceable

 A contract containing terms, clauses, or conditions, that are impossible to perform are unenforceable.
 Strangely, contracts are sometimes prepared and agreed to with, apparently, little forethought to the meaning of the actual term or the practicalities of the real world.
 Sometimes a contract may even attempt to impose terms where, if performed, would require a party to break the law of physics.